 My trips were never short.
 As I grew older, they got further and further away from home.
 I never knew how lucky I was not to have a serious mechanical failure –sometimes I was many many miles past that proverbial “parental” barrier.

 As I entered school, the venerable bicycle became my transportation at times.

 I dreamed of racing, but as I grew up, I would be told I had the body of a linebacker.
 Professional cyclists were always tiny stick figured folks compared to me.
 Still, I did not let this stop me.

 It was discouraging to be constantly try out for teams only to be told “you are just too big to compete professionally.”
 Of course, the suggestion of taking medicines to “enhance” performance was always there.
-By the 1990s I quit UCI cycling for good.
+By the late 1980s I quit UCI cycling for good.

 I still rode some, but I was no longer competing and my heart wasn’t in it.
 Work and early body abuse took its toll on me.
 My interest in cycling faded until 1996, when I read an article in Popular Mechanics about ‘recumbent bicycles.’
 The nerd in me could never resist that kind of thing.
 After searching high and low in the bike shops around town for something similar and basically getting laughed at, I ordered a long wheelbase Quetzel T105 recumbent out of Canada.
 An actual mail order bike.

 A friend and I put this bike together over a couple of days and nights.
 We’d never built a bike before and the instructions were laughably simple: Unpack the bike from the box.
 Build the bike.
 Ride.